-Do not include on line 17 any contributions you made on your behalf as a selfemployed person to an accident and health plan or for group-term life insurance.
-You may be able to deduct on Form 1040, line 30, part of the amount you paid for health insurance on behalf of yourself, your spouse, and dependents even if you do not itemize your deductions.
-See the instructions for Form 1040, line 30, for details.
+Do not include on line 17 any contributions you made on your behalf as a self-employed person to an accident and health plan or for group-term life insurance.
+You may be able to deduct on Form 1040, line 29, the amount you paid for health insurance on behalf of yourself, your spouse, and dependents even if you do not itemize your deductions.
+See the instructions for Form 1040, line 29, for details.

-If you use the cash method, you cannot deduct when paid the cost of feed your livestock will consume in a later year unless you meet all of the following tests.
+If you use the cash method, you cannot deduct when paid the cost of feed your livestock will consume in a later year unless all of the following apply.

-• The payment was for the purchase of feed rather than a deposit.

-• The prepayment had a business purpose and was not made merely to avoid tax.

-• Deducting the prepayment will not materially distort your income.
+- The payment was for the purchase of feed rather than a deposit. - The prepayment had a business purpose and was not made merely to avoid tax. - Deducting the prepayment will not materially distort your income.

-If you meet all of these tests, you can deduct the prepaid feed, which is subject to the overall limit for Prepaid Farm Supplies explained on page F-4.
-If you do not meet all of these tests, you can deduct the prepaid feed only in the year it is consumed.
+If all of the above apply, you can deduct the prepaid feed, which is subject to the overall limit for Prepaid Farm Supplies explained on page F-4.
+If all of the above do not apply, you can deduct the prepaid feed only in the year it is consumed.